 Introducing Smart Cities

-An Introduction to Smart Cities presentation (pdf), delivered by Matt Bucchin, AICP, LEED Green Associate, at the 2016 APA Texas Chapter Conference, provides an overview of Smart Cities trends, identifies best practices, and highlights opportunities for planners and the profession.
+An Introduction to Smart Cities presentation, delivered by Matt Bucchin, AICP, LEED Green Associate, at the 2016 APA Texas Chapter Conference, provides an overview of Smart Cities trends, identifies best practices, and highlights opportunities for planners and the profession.

 Creating Smarter Cities: Augmenting the Collaboration between Cities and Technology Industries

-Co-sponsored by the Divisions Council and the Student Representatives Council, the Smart Cities Student Design Competition invites student-led creative teams to apply place-based Smart City technologies in the real world.
-Finalists will present their ideas at the 2017 NPC and the winning team will receive a $1,000 award.
-Entries due March 1, 2017.
+Co-sponsored by the Divisions Council and the Student Representatives Council, the Smart Cities Student Design Competition invited interdisciplinary student teams to apply place-based Smart City technologies to a specific New York City site.

 Smart Cities and Sustainability Bibliography